SayanDas42/Delta-Debugger/ReadMe.txt

 4. Install any missing dependencies as prompted.

-5. Run the program via the following commands from "COM S 513 HW8" folder: javac dd.java java dd
+5. Run the program via the following commands: javac dd.java java dd